dinomask/Angels_Mortals_bot/README.md

 - Added "Who is my mortal?" option to see their mortal's Telegram username & gender
 ####
 - Added read_csv functions to save the aforementioned properties (e.g. interests) into the Player objects

+3. Ability to feedback to the Game Master
+- The Game Master's chat id will be used by the bot
+- If a message is sent,

+5. Locked all administrative functions to the Game Master

 ## Instructions